awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-products-billing-integration.md

-# Billing, metering, and licensing integrations<a name="container-products-billing-integration"></a>
+# Container product billing, metering, and licensing integrations<a name="container-products-billing-integration"></a>

 AWS Marketplace integrates with other AWS services to provide both metering and contract\-based pricing for your container product\.